 Over the past five or six centuries, Girona has undergone twenty-five sieges and been captured seven times by a variety of famous French generals.
-Today, it is Mr O’Leary and his Ryanair army who have placed Girona airport firmly on the map for foreign ‘invaders’ (despite pulling out of so many flights over the past few years) so it only seemed fitting to take you on a visit of this colourful and exciting town which is so much more than a fly-in/fly-out.
+Today, it is Mr O’Leary and his Ryanair army who have placed Girona airport firmly on the map for foreign ‘invaders’, so let’s take a wander around this colourful and exciting town which is so much more than a fly-in/fly-out.

 One of the fourteen original countships of Catalonia in the eight century, the Girona of today is a great mix of historically interesting old and vibrant lively new, all within easy walking distance.

-The Rambla de la Llibertat, a busy market in medieval times, is still busy and bustling.
-Worth getting a map from the Tourist office at no 1 the Rambla.
-Tree-lined and relaxing, full of interesting shops, bars, cafes and restaurants, there is always something going on, something to see, to buy, to eat or drink.
+The Rambla de la Llibertat, a busy market in medieval times, is still busy and bustling, and a delightful part of the whole Girona experience.
+Worth getting a map from the Tourist office at no 1 the Rambla ‘tho you can’t really get lost around here.
+Tree-lined and relaxing, full of interesting shops, bars, cafes and restaurants, there is always something going on, something to see, to buy, to eat or drink, a people-watcher’s paradise.
 One tiny shop opens into an Aladdin’s cave of every conceivable clockwork and mechanical toy, another has an amazing display of drinks in which lurk serpents and bugs, well pickled by the vividly coloured alcohol they contain.

 The town has always been well fortified and a good place to get an idea of the layout is from the Wall Walk.
 Restored and renovated, a path allows you to stroll around the top of the ramparts that enclosed the city in the time of Charlemagne.